 The main tempering media used are:

-• Water: pure water is not recommended because it creates a vapor layer between the material to be cooled and the liquid itself, not allowing optimal cooling that may not allow the desired steel structure and hardness to be obtained.
+- Water: pure water is not recommended because it creates a vapor layer between the material to be cooled and the liquid itself, not allowing optimal cooling that may not allow the desired steel structure and hardness to be obtained.
 However, salt water (brine) is a better tempering medium.

-• Mineral oils: mineral oils offer slower cooling, ideal in some cases.
+- Mineral oils: mineral oils offer slower cooling, ideal in some cases.
 The resulting hardened steel is less brittle.

 Final considerations

 Tempering steel requires precision and care, especially for very thick sheets.
 After cooling, the artifact should be cleaned to remove impurities.
-Finally, hardened steel can be further heat-treated to reduce the internal stresses created by the hardening itself
+Finally, hardened steel can be further heat-treated to reduce the internal stresses created by the hardening itself.

 In conclusion, steel hardening is an essential process for obtaining strong and durable materials that are essential for industry and construction.
+For any technical inquiries or guidance on heat treatments and steel processing, feel free to contact Sidertaglio Lamiere.
+Our experienced technical and commercial team is here to support you in choosing the most suitable solutions for your specific needs.